-The proposed Major Modification to increase permitted annual wine production is a change in the scope of the project as described in the 2009 IS/MND.
-The Planning Commission has received and reviewed the Subsequent Initial Study for the Major Modification request, pursuant to the provisions of the California Environmental Quality Act (CEQA) and Napa County's Local Procedures for Implementing CEQA, and finds that:
+1. The Planning Commission (Commission) has received and reviewed the proposed Addendum to the Materra Winery Subsequent Negative Declaration pursuant to the provisions of the California Environmental Quality Act (CEQA) and of Napa County's Local Procedures for Implementing CEQA as further described in the attached Addendum.